Akemi18t/YOLOv8-Smoke-Detection-Model-CCT-backbone-/README.md

 7. The transformed crop was passed into the ViT model to generate top-5 prediction outputs.

 This process demonstrates a hybrid CNN–Transformer pipeline where YOLOv8 performs fast object detection and the transformer performs second-stage feature-based analysis on the detected region.

+### Results

+The trained YOLOv8 model successfully detected smoke in validation images with clear bounding boxes.
+The detection results, cropped regions, and transformer-based verification outputs are documented in the following files:

+- `YOLOv8_Training_Google_Colab.pdf`
+- `CCT_backbone.pdf`

+These results confirm that the model is capable of detecting smoke and that the hybrid YOLO + Transformer pipeline functions correctly.

+### Limitations

+The model was trained on a relatively small dataset, which may limit its generalization to unseen environments.
+In addition, full Jetson Xavier NX deployment was not completed due to package compatibility issues on ARM architecture.
+The transformer enhancement was used for inference only and was not fine-tuned on the smoke dataset.

+### Future Work

+Future improvements include collecting a larger and more diverse smoke dataset, fine-tuning the transformer model specifically for smoke classification, and resolving Jetson dependency issues to enable full real-time edge deployment.
+Additional work could also include extending the system for fire detection and emergency response applications.